Angfa Scalp D Beauté Fuwaly Treatment Pack

 Due to its fatty acid base, this ingredient is not fungal-acne safe.

-Learn more about Dextrin PalmitateCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Dextrin PalmitateCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.